 One of N. A. Cobb's original slides from 1890

 Shows symptoms and effects of nematodes on hosts

 Data on all samples and nematodes examined

 The USDANC Database:

-- A board range of data is stored for each specimen, including species, host, origin, collector, date collected and date recieved.
+- A broad range of data is stored for each specimen, including species, host, origin, collector, date collected and date received.

 - All records are searchable and available to the public at this address:

 - Specimens are avalable for loan to scientists who can not personally visit the collection.
 Policy for Loaning USDANC Specimens

 - Scientists and other workers are always welcomed and encouraged to deposit material into the collection.